 The Australian Government has two visa schemes available for Nauru nationals to work in Australia.

-The Pacific Labour Scheme (PLS) enables citizens of Nauru to take up low-skilled and semi-skilled work in rural and regional Australia for one to three years.
+The Pacific Labour Scheme (PLS) enables citizens of Nauru to take up low-skilled and semi-skilled work in rural and regional Australia for one to 3 years.

-For information about either the SWP or the PLS, contact the Labour Mobility Unit at the Department of the Chief Secretary, by phone (+674 5561510) or email the Director (email@example.com) or Labour Mobility Coordinator (firstname.lastname@example.org).
+For information about either the SWP or the PLS, contact the Labour Mobility Unit (LMU) at the Ministry of Labour by phone (+674 5561510), or email the LMU Director (email@example.com) or Labour Mobility Coordinator (firstname.lastname@example.org).

 To join the Seasonal Worker Programme (SWP) or the Pacific Labour Scheme (PLS), an applicant must:

-Applicants who meet the above criteria are invited to register their interest in joining the work-ready pool at the Labour Mobility Unit at the Department of the Chief Secretary.
+Applicants who meet the above criteria are invited to register their interest in joining the work-ready pool at the Labour Mobility Unit (LMU) at the Ministry of Labour.